UNDP Bangkok Regional Hub

 - Required Skills and Experience.

-- Advanced university degree (master s degree or equivalent) in Economics, Finance, Environmental Studies, Public Policy, Development Studies, Business Administration, or a related field is required; or.
+- Advanced university degree (master's degree or equivalent) in Economics, Business Administration, Finance, Political Science, Environmental Science, or any other related fields on Environment and Finance is required.
+OR.

-- A first-level university degree (bachelor s degree) in the above-mentioned fields in combination with two additional years of qualifying experience will be given due consideration in lieu of advanced university degree.
+- A first-level university degree (bachelor s degree) in combination with an additional two years of qualifying experience will be given due consideration in lieu of the advanced university degree.

-- Minimum 2 years (with master s degree) or 4 years (with bachelor s degree) of relevant experience in partnership development, stakeholder coordination, project implementation support, or related areas, preferably in biodiversity, environment, climate, or sustainable finance.
+- Minimum 2 years (with master s degree) or 4 years (with bachelor s degree) of relevant experience in the areas of public or private sector finance, sustainable development/biodiversity finance, resource mobilization, biodiversity conservation, natural resource management, or a related field;.

 - Fluency in English and Thai is required.